Home / Stream/ Integrations/Sources

 Charts Tab

+The Charts tab presents a visualization of the most recent 10 minutes of activity on the Source utlizing internal metrics.
 This data (in contrast with the status tab) is read almost instantly and does not reset when restarting a Worker.

 Preconfigured Sources

 To accelerate your setup, Cribl Stream ships with several common Sources configured for typical listening ports, but not switched on.
-Open, clone (if desired), modify, and enable any of these preconfigured Sources to get started quickly:
+Open, clone (if desired), modify, and enable any of these preconfigured Sources to get started quickly.

 System and Internal Sources: